moss-xyz/matplotlib-map-utils/README.md

 #### Specifying Length

-There are XYZ main ways of specifying the length of a scale bar:
+There are three main ways of specifying the length of a scale bar:

 - `length` is used to set the total length of the bar, either in _inches_ (for values >= 1) or as a _fraction of the axis_ (for values < 1).
   - The default value of the scale bar utilizes this method, with a `length` value of `0.25` (meaning 25% of the axis).
   - It will automatically orient itself against the horizontal or vertical axis when calculating its fraction, based on the value supplied for `rotation`.
-  - Note that any values here will be rounded to a "nice" whole integer, so the length will *always be approximate*; ex., if 2 inches is 9,128 units, your scale bar will end up being 9,000 units, and therefore a little less than two inches.
+  - Note that any values here will be rounded to a "nice" whole integer, so the length will *always be approximate*; ex., if two inches is 9,128 units, your scale bar will end up being 9,000 units, and therefore a little less than two inches.
   - Values `major_div` and `minor_div` are ignored, while a value for `max` will _override_ `length`.

 - `max` is used to define the total length of the bar, _in the same units as your map_, as determined by the value of `projection` and `unit`.
-  - Ex: If you are using a projection in feet, and give a `max` of `1000`, your scale bar will be representative of 1000 feet.
+  - Ex: If you are using a projection in feet, and give a `max` of `1000`, your scale bar will be representative of 1,000 feet.
-  - Ex: If you are using a projection in feet, but provide a value of `meter` to `unit`, and give a `max` of `1000`, your scale bar will be representative of 1000 meters.
+  - Ex: If you are using a projection in feet, but provide a value of `meter` to `unit`, and give a `max` of `1000`, your scale bar will be representative of 1,000 meters.
   - Will _override_ any value provided for `length`, and give a warning that it is doing so!
   - Values can be optionally be provided for `major_div` and `minor_div`, to subdivide the bar into major or minor segments as you desire; if left blank, values for these will be calculated automatically (see `preferred_divs` in `validation/scale_bar.py` for the values used).